-Web-based software platforms that enable aerial imagery and mapping have brought with them huge operational efficiency gains for Enterprise businesses.
+Web-based software platforms that enable aerial imagery and mapping have brought with them huge operational efficiency gains for mid-large businesses.
 Huge benefits that is.
 In the past (and we still see it commonly), businesses would deploy people to do such things like; inspect tall structures from the ground, or hire expensive helicopters to inspect large areas of pipeline, or wait until solar panels simply stop providing the required power to take action.
 There are literally 100’s of similar human-powered tasks that Enterprise business triggers on a daily basis that could be solved in a much faster, safer, and scalable manner - drone-based aerial imagery.
-In this article, we look at the common use cases for aerial imagery - utilising drone technology and associated aerial intelligence software (also known as photogrammetry software).
+In this article, we look at the common use cases for aerial imagery - utilising drone technology and associated geospatial software (also known as photogrammetry software).

 Haven’t used drone-based aerial imagery before?
 Read on, we might just be able to improve your operations significantly in a matter of weeks.

-There are 1000s and 1000s of effective use cases for aerial imagery, but we aren’t going to cover them all.
+There are 100s of effective use cases for aerial imagery, but we aren’t going to cover them all.
 Take a look at some of the cool applications of aerial imagery we see in the Enterprise market, and hopefully you can use that to inspire ways that you can benefit from aerial imagery.
 If you think of something drone-based aerial imagery could help with in your business, ask us and we’ll figure out what’s possible!

 1.1 Stockpile Volumetric Measuring: Manage your production and control your stock levels with regular measurements of stockpile volumes.
 Receive frequent stockpile volumetric reports and plan ahead to optimise resource and staff allocations.
 By using centimetre-accurate 3D models and georeferenced orthophotos for measurement and analysis, you can ensure accurate and reliable data.
 Drones and ground control can be used for safe, quick and cost-effective data capture with minimal disruption to your operations.
 With this, you can generate high-res orthophotos, digital surface models, and volumetric reports.